SAP-archive/sap_mobile_platform_espm_olingo_services/README.md

 Installation
 ------------

->Note: This project is referenced in an SAP Community Network blog [found here](http://scn.sap.com/community/developer-center/mobility-platform/blog/2015/01/06/build-an-optimized-hybrid-mobile-application-using-the-hana-cloud-platform).
+>Note: This project is referenced in a series of SAP Community Network blog articles ([link](http://scn.sap.com/community/developer-center/mobility-platform/blog/2015/01/14/build-an-optimized-hybrid-mobile-application-using-the-hana-cloud-platform)).
 If you are interested in this code for some other purpose, you can follow the steps outlined below to build and run the project.

 __Step 1: Clone this github repository__